dtrckd/simplon_datai_2020/brief_3/brief.md

 **3) Predict Digits**

+In the dataset we have multiple label.
+Therefore, to start we will predict in a binary case.
+It meansthat that we will predict only if an image is a given digit (for exemple `7`) or not.

-Predict one digit (for exemple `7`) with a logistic regression algorihmn plus (at least) **two** others of your choices.
+To do that we will a **logistic regression** algorithm plus (at least) **two** others of your choices.

-Show the performance results whithin a table for each models in terms of:
+Fit the model and show the performance results whithin a table for each models in terms of:
 * the **precision** score on the testing set
 * the **recall** score on the testing set
 * the inference time for each algorithm

-* how many data the algorithms needs the be efficient (and why) ?
+How many input data the algorithms needs the be efficient (and why) ?

 **4) Gradient descent ?**